-The arrest report said that Fowler was driving in the Trellis at the Lakes apartment complex Tuesday night around 6:30 p.m. when a man walking in the complex made a comment about his driving.
-Fowler got out of his car, exchanged words with the man, then "hit the man, knocked his glasses off and stepped on them," according to the report.
-He then "took the victim's grocery bag, with recently purchased liquor, and threw it in a lake," according to the report, which said the victim was not injured.
+Fowler was driving in the Trellis at the Lakes apartment complex about 6:30 p.m.
+Tuesday when a man walking in the complex commented about his driving, a St. Petersburg Police Department report said.
+Fowler got out of his car, exchanged words with the man, then "hit the man, knocked his glasses off and stepped on them," the report said.
+He then "took the victim's grocery bag, with recently purchased liquor, and threw it in a lake," the report said.
+The man wasn't injured, police said.

-Court records also show that Fowler was arrested in Miami Beach in March 2016 and charged with misdemeanor counts of assault against a police officer and resisting arrest without violence.
-Those charges were dropped in December 2016, as would normally be the case after completion of a pretrial intervention program for first-time offenders.
-Being involved in such a diversionary program could impact Fowler's ability to have Tuesday's arrest handled in similar fashion.
+Court records show the 6-foot-3, 255-pound Fowler was arrested in Miami Beach in March 2016 and charged with misdemeanor counts of assault against a police officer and resisting arrest without violence.
+Those charges were dropped in December after completion of a pretrial intervention program for first-time offenders.

-The arrest report from Miami Beach states that officers were trying to break up a crowd in front of the Fat Tuesday bar on Ocean Drive, and Fowler ignored verbal requests to move off the road.
-An officer put his hand on Fowler's arm, and Fowler said "Get the f--- off me" and swung his arm backward at the officer "in an obvious attempt to strike" him, according to the report.
-Fowler went back into the crowd despite warnings from police that he was under arrest, and it took "numerous officers" to escort him out for his arrest, with no further incident, according to the report.
+Officers were trying to break up a crowd in front of the Fat Tuesday bar on Ocean Drive and Fowler ignored verbal requests to move off the road, the arrest report said.
+An officer put his hand on Fowler's arm.
+Fowler told the officer to get off him and swung his arm backward at the officer "in an obvious attempt to strike" him, the report said.
+Fowler went back into the crowd despite warnings from police that he was under arrest, and it took "numerous officers" to escort him out for his arrest, the report said.

-The Miami Beach arrest came 17 days after TMZ posted a video showing Fowler watching a violent fight between his girlfriend and an ex-girlfriend, for which he later apologized.
+The Miami Beach arrest came 17 days after the celebrity news website TMZ posted a video showing Fowler watching a violent fight between his girlfriend and an ex-girlfriend.
+Fowler apologized for his actions.

-"I am embarrassed and have apologized for my actions to everyone involved," he said in a statement in February 2016.
+"I am embarrassed and have apologized … to everyone involved," he said in a statement in February.
 "As a family, we have been dealing with this moment and the conflict that led to it since this occurred The video surfacing is a sad reminder that emotions got the best of all of us.
 I take 100 percent responsibility for everything that happened."